 I recommend that you schedule a no-cost appointment with your local Honda dealer as soon as possible if your vehicle has less than 60,000 miles.

-My suggestion would be that you leave the vehicle at the dealership overnight so they can hear it in the morning.
+I suggest leaving the vehicle at the dealership overnight so they can hear it in the morning.

-Check Ball Joints, Struts or Sway Bar Links
+Check Ball Joints, Struts, or Sway Bar Links

-If you hear a rattling noise from your Honda Accord, it might be time to check the ball joints, struts or sway bar links.
+If you hear a rattling noise from your Honda Accord, it might be time to check the ball joints, struts, or sway bar links.
 These components can become loose over time, causing the car to make a noise.

-Adjust Height of Vehicle
+Adjust the Height of the Vehicle

 Inspect Suspension and Steering Systems